 Soooo, what’s a developing country?
 Is it self-identification?
 Do they have to be recognized by the U.N.?
 Do they have to be democratic?
 Do they have to have clear borders?
-Is it an analytical tool by level of poverty?
+Is it an analytical tool by the level of poverty?

 Don’t worry, the UN and the OECD have done the heavy lifting for you, of course, to create a list of eligible countries.
 I’m sure it gives you great comfort to know that the DAC List of approved recipients includes the World Bank’s low and middle-income countries based on GNI per capita and all the Least Developed Countries from the UN’s list.
 It also excludes G8 members (whew!), EU members (umm, shouldn’t some of them reconsider?) and any country with a firm date for entry into the EU.
 In other words, G8 members can take care of themselves and the EU should look after itself or future members.
 After that, it should be gravy, right?

-Let’s see — 48 LDCs, 6 other (really) low-income countries, 40 more low income countries, and 54 upper middle income countries for a grand total of 148 possible recipients.
+Let’s see — 48 LDCs, 6 other (really) low-income countries, 40 more low-income countries, and 54 upper-middle-income countries for a grand total of 148 possible recipients.
 Doesn’t narrow it down very much, does it?
-No problem, we’ll just wipe out all the upper middle income countries and we’ll be down to 94.
+No problem, we’ll just wipe out all the upper-middle-income countries and we’ll be down to 94.
 Hmmm…not a lot better, is it?
 But you did get rid of China and Brazil, and if you go one more category, you can drop India too.
 Great, down to 54.
 Feeling pretty good about yourself.
 After all, you’re focusing resources on those who “need it most” as Maurice Strong said should be done in his recent editorial.